-Banned Books Week 2012 marks 30 years of celebrating the freedom to read.
+Banned Books Week 2013 is celebrating more than thirty years of the freedom to read.
 This freedom, not only to choose what we read, but also to select from a full array of possibilities, is firmly rooted in the First Amendment to the U.S. Constitution, which guarantees freedom of speech and freedom of the press.
 Although we enjoy an increasing quantity and availability of information and reading material, we must remain vigilant to ensure that access to this material is preserved; would-be censors who continue to threaten the freedom to read come from all quarters and all political persuasions.
 Even if well intentioned, censors try to limit the freedom of others to choose what they read, see, or hear.

 Archived editions are available via the following links: